Here, we report about recent and upcoming expeditions.

 This project has been funded by the Deutsche Forschungsgemeinschaft under the scope of the German Research Vessels.

-MSM 44 'BAFFEAST' - with FS Maria S. Merian into the northeastern Baffin Bay
+MSM 84 'LABRADOR-GLACIALS' - with FS Maria S. Merian to the Labrador shelf and into Lake Melville

 impressions from the mess room... ;-)